 Ontotext will make the multi-lingual NL retrieval and presentation interfaces to structured knowledge as a standard feature in their semantic search products.
 A major target group for dissemination is Patent Searchers/Researchers.
 The ability to do inline translation of segments of patents will enhance their productivity.
-Matrixware will endeavour to disseminate the results of the MOLTO project at academic, industrial or semi-industrial events such as, for instance, the Information Retrieval Facility Symposium, an event which brings together scientists in the field of information retrieval and intellectual property searchers, as well as the PAIR workshop.
+Moreover, Ontotext, in cooperation with EPO, will endeavour to disseminate the results of the MOLTO project at academic, industrial or semi-industrial events such as, for instance, the Information Retrieval Facility Symposium, an event which brings together scientists in the field of information retrieval and intellectual property searchers/researchers, as well as the PAIR workshop.
 Due to the evolving nature of the industry actual appropriate events will be decided during the course of the project